kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. Took my own soul on Friday, 21 Kilometers, 13 miles, ate a half marathon in less than 3 hours and lived up to the expectation of anyone seeking to have the great David Goggins as his role model.
-2. Practice my model of the Stoic virtous living with special mention of Wisdom (Jordan B. Peterson) in my engaging in a lenghtly, deeply meaningful exchange of ideas with 2 soeurs.
+2. Practiced my model of the Stoic virtous living with special mention of Wisdom (Jordan B. Peterson) in my engaging in a lenghtly, deeply meaningful exchange of ideas with 2 soeurs.
 3. Worked on 2.4M and earned a solid 25$ for the week's showing up and getting the job done.

 ### 🔭 <b>3 Fails & Lessons Learned</b>